LangChain4j Chat

 .to("langchain4j-chat:test?chatModel=#chatModel")

-To switch to another Large Language Model and its corresponding dependency, simply replace the langchain4j-open-ai dependency with the appropriate dependency for the desired model.
+To switch to another Large Language Model and its corresponding dependency, replace the langchain4j-open-ai dependency with the appropriate dependency for the desired model.
 Update the initialization parameters accordingly in the code snippet provided above.

 Send a prompt with variables